-The WRAP Logo, WRAP Certified Facility Logo, and the Made in a WRAP Certified Facility Logo are the exclusive property of Worldwide Responsible Accredited Production (WRAP).
+The WRAP Logo, the WRAP Certified Facility Logo, and the Made in a WRAP Certified Facility Logo (collectively, the Logos) are the exclusive property of Worldwide Responsible Accredited Production (WRAP).
 WRAP certifies socially responsible factories in the global sewn products sectors.
-The Logos are available for use by parties who make, buy, or sell products made in WRAP-certified facilities.
+The Logos are available for use by parties who make, buy, or sell products made in a facility that is WRAP-certified at the gold or platinum level.
 The Logos are also available for use by Monitors and other WRAP partners to show their support and association with WRAP.

 Where used, the Logos must be reproduced as shown above.
 Where possible, the trademark credit line should be cited as well.
-In all instances of use, care must be taken to ensure the significance of the Logo is put in its proper context; in particular, it should be clear that it is not being used to make a product quality claim (for instance, if the Logo is to be placed on a product, then the user should utilize the "Made in a WRAP-certified facility" version of the Logo).
+In all instances of use, care must be taken to ensure the significance of the Logo is put in its proper context; in particular, it should be clear that it is not being used to make a product quality claim (for instance, if the Logo is to be placed on a product, then the user should utilize the "Made in a WRAP Certified Facility" version of the Logo).